Sendas Distribuidora (NYSE:ASAI) Sees Strong Trading Volume

-Separately, Bank of America cut shares of Sendas Distribuidora from a “buy” rating to a “neutral” rating in a research note on Tuesday, January 31st.
+Separately, Bank of America cut Sendas Distribuidora from a “buy” rating to a “neutral” rating in a research report on Tuesday, January 31st.

 Sendas Distribuidora SA engages in the retail and wholesale sale of food products, bazaar items, and other products in Brazil.
 As of March 31, 2022, the company operated 216 stores under the Assaí banner, as well as 13 distribution centers.
 It serves restaurants, pizzerias, snack bars, schools, small businesses, religious institutions, hospitals, hotels, grocery stores, neighborhood supermarkets, and individuals.